Ariadne auf Naxos

 Jayden Fraser, Harlekin

 Jayden Fraser (he/him) is a Canadian baritone from Winnipeg, Manitoba in his fourth year of his Bachelor of Music in Vocal Performance at the University of Manitoba studying with Monica Huisman and Mel Braun.
 A versatile performer, Jayden thrives in operatic, art song, and musical theatre repertoire.
 Select credits include Demetrius in Britten’s A Midsummer Night’s Dream (University of Manitoba excerpt), Frog in A Year with Frog and Toad (Manitoba Theatre for Young People), Sprecher and Papageno (cover) in Die Zauberflöte (UofM) The D’Ysquith Family in A Gentleman’s Guide to Love and Murder (NUOVA Vocal Arts), Raoul in Phantom of the Opera, Curly in Oklahoma!
 (UofM excerpts).
 Jayden is also frequently seen in the chorus of Manitoba Opera productions, most recently in their 2025 production of La Bohème and 2024 production of Carmen.
-He is also two-time runner up of the Zita Bernstein German Lieder Competition.
+After a successful year at the 2025 Winnipeg Music Festival, Jayden is the recipient of the 2025 Rose Bowl Trophy, the Reg Hugo Memorial Trophy, and the Doris (Mills) Lewis Memorial Trophy.
+He is two-time runner up of the Zita Bernstein German Lieder Competition.
 Recent training includes the Canadian Opera Company’s Summer Opera Intensive as well as studies at Orford Musique Academy.
 Jayden is looking forward to joining Chicago Summer Opera as Harlequin in their production of Ariadne auf Naxos.

 -